"WHERE EXPERIENCE MATTERS"

-- Course Requirements for students entering program prior to Fall 2014.
+- Foundation Courses for students entering program prior to Fall 2014 speak to the College advising office.

-- Course Requirements for students entering Fall 2014 or later as shown below.
+- Foundation Courses for students entering Fall 2014 or later as shown below.

 HMGT 405, Introduction to Food and Service Management